 She asked, “When was the first bible published?”

-The other day my daughter Julie asked me a question that I couldn’t remember the answer to.
-I started doing research (I love the Internet.
+Julie usually says asks me once a day or more, "Today I had a thought" and she blurts out something funny, poignant or ridiculous.
+I sometimes cringe because I don't know what will come out of her mouth!
+But the other day she came up with a question that was very interesting.
+"Mom the other day I had a thought.
+Do you know the answer to it?
+When was the first bible published?"
+I couldn’t remember the answer so I started doing research (I love the Internet.
 In the “olden days” I used to look things up in the World Book Encyclopedia).
 That’s a plus for the cyber-culture of the present.

+So I began to Google that question for Julie.
 I knew about when the King James Bible was printed, and that is the one most bible scholars and theologians prefer, but I knew there was a time line of Bible translation history.
-And you know I love history!
+And everyone know I love history!
 I got so engrossed in reading about the bibles and the men who had a part in their history, time went by so fast and the morning just flew by!

 This is just bits and pieces of what I learned.
 This is my story.
 I may be wrong about some things I found – if it was true or false – that is any written word these days.